AdaptiveConsulting/ReactiveTraderCloud/docs/setup/docker-issues.md

 # Docker Issues

-You will find here some of the common issues we had with docker.
+You will find here some of the common issues we have had with docker.

 # LINUX
 ### UBUNTU
 Docker can complain of not having `permissions`.
-So the first reflex is to run everything as `sudo`.
-But the real reason is that you need to be in the docker group in order to run docker commands.
+So the first reflex is to run everything as `sudo` but the real reason is that you need to be in the docker group in order to run docker commands.

 To achieve that, just run
 - `$ sudo gpasswd -a ${USER} docker`